Authress/authress-sdk.go/docs/ResourcePermissionsAPI.md

 func main() {
-	resourceUri := "/organizations/org_a/documents/doc_1" // string | The uri path of a resource to validate, must be URL encoded, uri segments are allowed. permissionedResource := *authress.NewPermissionedResource([]authress.ResourcePermission{*authress.NewResourcePermission("Action_example", false)}) // PermissionedResource | The contents of the permission to set on the resource.
+	resourceUri := "/organizations/org_a/documents/doc_1" // string | The uri path of a resource to validate, must be URL encoded, uri segments are allowed. permissionedResource := *models.NewPermissionedResource([]authress.ResourcePermission{*authress.NewResourcePermission("Action_example", false)}) // PermissionedResource | The contents of the permission to set on the resource.
 Overwrites existing data.

 	url, _ := url.Parse("https://auth.yourdomain.com")
 	authressClient := authress.NewAuthressClient(authress.AuthressSettings{